 Other changes for 1989 included a new Light Blue Metallic exterior color, new 16 x 7 inch wheels, and a new seat design.

-For 1989, the Allanté’s base price remained non-trivial: $57,183 (about $107,000 in 2014 dollars) for the 3,296 buyers.
-However, just about everything came standard, including ABS, traction control, 16-inch alloy wheels, and the aluminum hard top/cloth convertible top combination.
+For 1989, the Allanté’s base price remained non-trivial: $57,183 (about $153,400 in 2025 dollars) for the 3,296 buyers.
+However, just about everything came standard, including ABS, traction control, Goodyear Eagle P225/55VR16 tires (a size still readily available) on 16-inch forged aluminum performance wheels, and the aluminum hard top/cloth convertible top combination.
 The interior included 10-way leather-covered Recaro bucket seats, electronic climate control, and Symphony Sound System AM/FM stereo with a cassette player.
 Because it was a Cadillac, you also got air conditioning, power steering, power windows, and power door locks.
 You could choose either an analog or a digital instrument cluster at no extra charge.

 I think the Allanté body style (by Pininfarina, of course) has aged well.
 It certainly still looks like nothing else on the road—which was definitely one of Cadillac’s goals.